david-man/dm-skyblock-transformer/README.md

 # dm-skyblock-transformer
 A transformer with an IC of ~0.1 trained on Hypixel Skyblock's bazaar data.
 Inspiration for the structure of the model was taken from https://arxiv.org/abs/2312.15235.
+Data was taken from Skyblock Coflnet's API, which means I did _not_ leak any API keys :).

 This model was made purely for fun and to help me learn about modern day attention networks.
 Please do not take this model too seriously.